OutSystems/docs-howtos/src/infrastructure/redis-in-memory-sessions/setup-platform-server-redis.md

         redis-cli -c -h 172.31.6.35 -p 7000 -a [ACCESSKEY]

-    Alternatively, if you have a single machine running Redis Server, open an SSH connection to your Redis server machine and run the following command:
+    Alternatively, if you have a single machine running the Redis Server, open an SSH connection to your Redis server machine and run the following command:

         redis-cli -h 127.0.0.1 -p 7000 -a [ACCESSKEY]